-- 13 The Southwood Report argued for consolidation.
+- 13. The Southwood Report argued for consolidation.
 I emailed several of the participants in the controversy (including Southwood), requesting retrospective comments.
 Only Bryan Clarke provided me a substantive response.
-Clarke (2003) reports that he coauthored a rebuttal (Clarke et al., 1989) to the Southwood report (Southwood et al., 1989), and that afterwards the Southwood Report was shelved.
-In his rebuttal, he '... pointed out that if Southwood's recommendations were accepted, it would mean the demise of the best Genetics Departments in Britain (in those days, in Cambridge, Leeds, Leicester and Nottingham)' (Clarke 2003). - 14 Some of Stigler's important articles appeared before 1956, and hence were not included in the Web of Science counts.
-Among these important early articles would be Production and Distribution in the Short Run (Stigler 1939) and The Kinky Oligopoly Demand Curve and Rigid Prices (Stigler 1947). - 15 Stigler's friend and sometime colleague, George Shultz (Anon 1973: 80), once stunned a banquet audience by singing the following brief poem that is a good, brief summary of Stigler's priorities in scientific method:
+Clarke reports (Clarke 2003) that he co-authored a rebuttal (Clarke, Fincham and Cove 1989) to the Southwood report (Southwood et al 1989), and that afterwards the Southwood Report was shelved.
+In his rebuttal, he ". . . pointed out that if Southwood's recommendations were accepted, it would mean the demise of the best Genetics Departments in Britain (in those days, in Cambridge, Leeds, Leicester and Nottingham)."
+(Clarke 2003) - 14.
+Some of Stigler's important articles appeared before 1956, and hence were not included in the Web of Science counts.
+Among these important early articles would be "Production and Distribution in the Short Run" (1939) and "The Kinky Oligopoly Demand Curve and Rigid Prices" (1947). - 15.
+Stigler's friend, and sometime colleague, George Shultz (Another . . .
+1973: 80), once stunned a banquet audience by singing the following brief poem that is a good, brief summary of

+Stigler's priorities in scientific method:

 A fact without a theory

 Is like a ship without a sail,

 Is like a boat without a rudder,

 Is like a kite without a tail.

 A fact without a figure

 Is a tragic final act.

 But one thing worse

 In this universe

 Is a theory without a fact.

-(The poem, with a couple of differences, has been attributed to the pen of Edward Teller (Anon 2003: 3, Johnston 2003: 5).
+(The poem, with a couple of differences, has been attributed to the pen of Edward Teller (Johnston 2003: 5; Memorial . . .
+2003: 3).
 Shultz delivered the keynote eulogy at a memorial service for Teller.)

-16 Peltzman (1993) argues for the importance of these papers, and discusses their relationship.

-17 Here Stigler is playing Bentham to Friedman's Smith? (see Bentham 1787).
+- 16. Peltzman (1993) argues for the importance of these papers, and discusses their relationship. - 17.
+Here Stigler is playing Bentham to Friedman's Smith?
+(See: Bentham)